 Of the major cruise lines, Royal Caribbean and Disney offer ESPN in their staterooms.
 Notably absent is Carnival and Norwegian.
 At this time, the cruise lines don’t offer ESPN in staterooms.

-That said, we have yet to see a major cruise line without a feed that will show the game in sports bars and somewhere else around ship such as the large outdoor pool screen (if equipped).
+That said, we have yet to see a major cruise line that doesn’t show the game in sports bars and somewhere else around ship such as the large outdoor pool screen (if equipped).

 Watching Thursday Night Football